kenkenen/stelligent-u/01-cloudformation/README.md

 _Why do we prefer the YAML format for CFN templates?_

+> It's less cluttered and simpler.
+Reads a lot more like human language.

 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

+> Deletion policy attributes can prevent deletion at the stack level for individual resources.
+IAM policies can control
+> who can delete what.
+Stack policies can prevent updates.

 _How is that different from applying Termination Protection?_

+> Termination protection protects the stack from being deleted in console and awscli regardless of policy or IAM
+> configurations.

 #### Task: String Substitution

 Demonstrate 2 ways to code string combination/substitution using built-in CFN functions.

+> In the labs, I used !Ref and !Sub for string substitution.
+I combined strings using !Join.
+This works for YAML.

 ## Lesson 1.2: Integration with Other AWS Resources